federicopoi/federicopoi/README.md

 ### Hi there 👋

-My name is Federico, I’m a Senior and student-athlete in the Tennis team at Southwestern College, Kansas.
-I major in Computer Science with an emphasis in business and my areas of interest include full-stack development and mobile development.
+My name is Federico, I am a recent graduate with a degree in Computer Science and minors in Business and Mathematics.
+I have gained experience in full-stack development through personal projects and internships.
+Feel free to explore my projects and resume at www.federicopoi.work.

-I have significant experience in full-stack development through an internship at Viaanix and personal projects.
-My portfolio with two of my most important projects and skillset details can be found here https://www.federicopoi.work/.
-I’m a performance-oriented full-stack developer and student-athlete who strongly believes in turning conceptual ideas into reliable software products.